sandiegopython/pythonsd.org/content/posts/2014-04-04_april_newsletter.md

 [Saturday study group][saturday-meetup] (meetup.com) <br />
-Carol is starting a Saturday study group (starting today!) that focuses on learning Python in a collaborative environment.
-The topics of the week will be Pelican and Flask.
+Carol and San Diego Python members started a Saturday study group that focuses on learning Python in a collaborative environment.
+The group is informal and a place for members to learn Python, explore web development and scientific computing packages and tools.
+Each week has a suggested topic for discussion.
+This week's topic will be web development with Flask and Pelican.
+Feel free to join us if you are interested in the discussion topic or want to collaborate with other developers.
+Beginners and beyond are always welcome.

 [saturday-meetup]: http://www.meetup.com/pythonsd/events/175274772/